Sameer103/Python-Image-Background-Removal/README.md

 ## GitHub Repository: [Python-Image-Background-Removal](https://github.com/Sameer103/Python-Image-Background-Removal)

+Replace `https://www.youtube.com/watch?v=llVAxS060Q8` with the URL of your YouTube video thumbnail and `https://www.youtube.com/watch?v=llVAxS060Q8` with the URL you copied from the iframe code.

 ## Features:
 - **Easy-to-Use:** Our Python script utilizes rembg and OpenCV, making background removal a seamless process.
 - **Versatile:** Suitable for various image types and scenarios, whether it's for creative projects, product photography, or any other application.